Start Printed Page 69278

 U.S. Customs and Border Protection (CBP) of the Department of Homeland Security will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act: Foreign Trade Zone Annual Reconciliation Certification and Record Keeping Requirement.
 This is a proposed extension of an information collection that was previously approved.
-CBP is proposing that this information collection be extended with a change to the burden hours.
+CBP is proposing that this information collection be extended with no change to the burden hours.
 This document is published to obtain comments from the public and affected agencies.
-This proposed information collection was previously published in Start Printed Page 14264the Federal Register (79 FR 404) on January 3, 2014, allowing for a 60-day comment period.
+This proposed information collection was previously published in the Federal Register (76 FR 54780) on September 2, 2011, allowing for a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 This process is conducted in accordance with 5 CFR 1320.10.

-Written comments should be received on or before April 14, 2014 to be assured of consideration.
+Written comments should be received on or before December 8, 2011.

 Interested persons are invited to submit written comments on this proposed information collection to the Office of Information and Regulatory Affairs, Office of Management and Budget.
 Comments should be addressed to the OMB Desk Officer for Customs and Border Protection, Department of Homeland Security, and sent via electronic mail to firstname.lastname@example.org or faxed to (202) 395-5806.

 Start Supplemental Information